mongodb/specifications/source/max-staleness/max-staleness.rst

 exactly the behavior the user wanted to avoid: a small replication lag makes the client route all queries from the secondaries to the primary.

-Therefore an idle primary must execute a no-op every 10 seconds to keep secondaries' lastWriteDate values close to the primary's clock.
+Therefore an idle primary must execute a no-op every 10 seconds (idleWritePeriodMS) to keep secondaries' lastWriteDate values close to the primary's clock.
 The no-op also keeps opTimes close to the primary's, which helps mongos choose an up-to-date secondary to read from in a CSRS.